What Pound Test Leader Is Best For Steelhead?

 What Pound Test Leader Is Best For Great Lakes Steelhead?

 In my opinion, the best pound test leader for great lakes steelhead under most normal river conditions is 8-pound, 0.20mm leader.
 90 percent of the sometimes 500 steelhead that myself and my clients land in a year are using 0.20mm steelhead leaders and we rarely ever break off.
-Then change either up or down based on the conditions you see.
+Then change either up or down based on the conditions I see.

-Breaking Steelhead Off Is Your Fault
+Breaking Steelhead Off Is The Anglers Fault

 The other 20 percent of the time the line breaks it’s due to damage to the line from rocks or fish teeth.